Gluten Free Turkey Gravy

 This simple recipe comes together entirely on the stove.
 All you need is a saucepot.
 Here’s how to make this easy gluten-free gravy:

-Cook the onion: Melt the butter in a small saucepan.
+- Cook the onion.
+Melt the butter in a small saucepan.
 When melted, add the onion and saute until translucent.

-Add the flour: Sprinkle the sweet rice flour over the onions, whisking constantly until you have a thick paste.
+- Finish the roux.
+Keep whisking until you have a thick paste.
 It should be light beige in color.
 Unlike a traditional flour roux, be careful not to let it brown too much.

-Add the stock: Lower the heat to low and whisk in a splash of the stock or pan juice.
+- Finish the gavy.
 Continue to slowly add the liquids, whisking with each addition the entire time to incorporate.

-Simmer: Add the thyme sprig if you’re using it.
+- Season and simmer.
+Add the thyme sprig if you’re using it.
 Then bring the stock to a simmer and let it cook until thickened.
 Season to taste with salt and pepper.

 Storing Leftovers